bobobo-git/RFS-4000/README.md

 one problem i had was to shutdown the device correct.
 i found the shutdown button in the Wing under Operations, at the device's details at the bottom of the pwge.
-There you can select a halt optinon near the execute button (amongst others).
+There you can select a halt option near the execute button (amongst others).

 ![look](show.png)